VICI Properties Inc. [VICI] stock Initiated by JMP Securities analyst, price target now $38

-VICI Properties Inc. [NYSE: VICI] surged by $0.37 during the normal trading session on Tuesday and reaching a high of $30.83 during the day while it closed the day at $30.72.
-The company report on October 3, 2022 that VICI Properties Announces Release Date for Third Quarter 2022 Results.
+VICI Properties Inc. [NYSE: VICI] traded at a high on 10/18/22, posting a 0.53 gain after which it closed the day’ session at $30.61.
+The company report on October 18, 2022 that VICI Properties Inc. Announces Partnership With Canyon Ranch With Investment in Canyon Ranch Austin in Austin, Texas.

 Top 5 Cheap Stocks to Own Right Now